Bookings API

 • The Catalog API, which is used to create a bookable service that is represented by a CatalogItemVariation object.

 A team member who can be booked to provide a service must be a bookable team member.
-The seller or a designated representative of the seller can make a team member a bookable team member by adding the team member (an employee) to a service in the Seller Dashboard.
+The seller or a designated representative of the seller can make a team member a bookable team member by adding the team member (an employee) to a service in the Square Dashboard.
 This task cannot be delegated to any third-party developer calling the Square API.

 Link to section